 “Where is the safest place to be during a major earthquake?”

 What does it feel like to experience an earthquake?
 Does the ground start rolling like an ocean wave or shake back and forth?
-Learn what factors affect what an earthquake feels like and how you can vicariously experience one.
+What will the Big One feel like?
+Learn what factors affect earthquake strength and how you can vicariously experience one.

 Recent natural disasters such as the California fires and Hurricane Michael suggest that we’re living in an increasingly precarious world.
 However, are earthquakes also increasing in frequency?